 Benefits Arguments For:

-Citizens of the United States are assured that they are suppose to have access to equal rights.
+Citizens of the United States are assured that they are supposed to have access to equal rights.
 However, members of the LGBT community are often denied access to rights that are generally afforded to the public.

-In addition, partners may not be able to visit each other in the hospital or make medical decisions even though they are most aware of their partners wishes.
+In addition, partners may not be able to visit each other in the hospital or make medical decisions even though they are most aware of their partner’s wishes.

-In doing so, same sex couples are then able to enjoy the rights that follow the legal recognition of their relationship, such as shared property, joint bank accounts and the ability to make health care decisions.
+In doing so, same sex couples are then able to enjoy the rights that follow the legal recognition of their relationships, such as shared property, joint bank accounts, and the ability to make health care decisions.

-In general, the opposition claims that marriage is strictly meant for an opposite sex couple, with the intent of starting a family.
-Any other variation, denies the sanctity of marriage.
+In general, the opposition claims that marriage is strictly meant for an opposite-sex couple, with the intent of starting a family.
+Any other variation denies the sanctity of marriage.